dssg/randomize_your_data/README.md

 - randomization\_strategy: Exploration of the randomization strategy for leakage detection using dummy data and models.
 - dirty\_duck: Application of randomization strategy toward the [Dirty Duck Tutorial](https://github.com/dssg/dirtyduck), using City of Chicago restaurant-inspection data.
 - la\_prosecutor: A series of tests for leakage, demonstrated on the Los Angeles Chronic Offenders project.

+We recommend starting with the `Demonstrate Leakage Detection.ipynb` notebook in the `randomization_strategy` directory.
+It uses fake data so you can easily understand how it's working.
+You might them look at `dirty_duck`, which uses open data and our Triage software. `la_prosecutor` is from another DSaPP project that uses private data.